 Before buying memory cards for the Hero8 there are a few things you should know.

 The camera uses a single UHS-I micro SD memory card slot.
-So you don’t need to buy UHS-II card.
+You don’t need to buy UHS-II card, but you should stick with the U3 speed class to avoid any problems.

-The Hero8 has a memory card capacity up to 256GB.
-It’s not recommended to use bigger cards in this camera.
+The Hero8 has a memory card capacity of up to 256GB.
+It’s not recommended to use bigger cards in the Hero8.

 GoPro has a history of shaky reliability with various brands of memory cards.
 While most cards now work great in any of the new GoPro cameras, there are still a few you should avoid and we still like to recommend cards that will work in the most GoPro camera models.